arahi7860/react-state/README.md

 const [count, setCount] = useState(0) /* same as before, except useState will return an updated count */
 ```

-## Shopping Cart

-1. Copy the data in the `data.js` file of this repository.
-2. Create a component that renders all of the items in the data.
-3. Create a form to add a new item to the cart.

 ## Closing

 If asked, could you explain the differences between props and state?
 We've now